Let us walk on the 3-isogeny graph

 A demo of successful benchmarkings is shown below.

-3. Reproducing the Manuscript Results
+4. Reproducing the Manuscript Results

-In our manuscript, several statistical figures are shown.
-In this section, we cover how to replicate the obtained graphs.
 In order to reproduce some of the figures in the manuscript, we provide with easy-to-use scripts that wrap all the required executions of the benchmarking tests, and by using numpy and matplotlib, generate the manuscript graphs.

 The related code to reproduce our results is shown in the tree below.